Jocelyn Bell Burnell: Quaker activities and beliefs

 From her school days, she has been an active Quaker and served as Clerk to the sessions of Britain Yearly Meeting in 1995, 1996 and 1997.
 Bell Burnell also served as Clerk of the Central Executive Committee of Friends World Committee for Consultation from 2008 to 2012.
 She delivered a Swarthmore Lecture under the title Broken for Life, at Yearly Meeting in Aberdeen on 1 August 1989, and was the plenary speaker at the US Friends General Conference Gathering in 2000.
 She spoke of her personal religious history and beliefs in an interview with Joan Bakewell in 2006.

 Bell Burnell served on the Quaker Peace and Social Witness Testimonies Committee, which produced Engaging with the Quaker Testimonies: a Toolkit in February 2007.
 In 2013, she gave a James Backhouse Lecture which was published in a book entitled A Quaker Astronomer Reflects: Can a Scientist Also Be Religious?, in which Burnell reflects about how cosmological knowledge can be related to what the Bible, Quakerism or Christian faith states.

 Marriage

 In 1968, between the discovery of the second and third pulsar, Bell became engaged to Martin Burnell and they married soon after; the couple divorced in 1993 after separating in 1989.
 In a 2021 online lecture at the University of Bedfordshire, Bell Burnell reflected on her first experience returning to the observatory wearing an engagement ring.
-Though she was proud of her ring, she said wearing it was a mistake, as, at the time, if a married women worked it implied her husband was incapable of providing, which was shameful.
+Though she was proud of her ring, she said wearing it was a mistake, as, at the time, if a married woman worked it implied her husband was incapable of providing, which was shameful.

 Her husband was a local government officer, and his career took them to various parts of Britain.
 She worked part-time for many years while raising their son, Gavin Burnell, who is a member of the condensed matter physics group at the University of Leeds.